We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Seek immediate medical attention if your neck pain is severe or has resulted from an injury, like a car accident or fall.

-A pillow that kicks your spine out of neutral alignment can leave you with neck pain in the morning.
-Similarly, if a pillow doesn’t provide enough support, it can also leave you clutching your neck when you wake up.
+A pillow that kicks your spine out of neutral alignment can leave you with neck pain upon waking.
+Similarly, a pillow that doesn’t provide enough support can cause neck pain.

 The loft of your pillow is the compressed height of the pillow when your head is sleeping on it.
 The loft can affect your sleep quality and your pain.
 However, current research doesn’t suggest one pillow height for all back and side sleepers.